dmhughesLiv/VariationalBayes/README.md

 # VariationalBayes
-THis repository contains codes to accompany an article in Biostatistics "Fast approximate inference for multivariate longitudinal data".
+This repository contains codes to accompany an article in Biostatistics "Fast approximate inference for multivariate longitudinal data".
 The codes will allow reproduction of Figure 5 in the Supplementary material and is based on the Primary Biliary Cirhosis data available within the mixAK package in R.

 We make use of three R scripts provide by Lee and Wand in support of their paper (Lee and Wand, 2016, Biometrical Journal: Streamlined mean field variational Bayes for longitudinal and multilevel data analysis), specifically "trapint.r", "accVarApp.r" and "summMCMC.r".
 These codes can be accessed at:https://onlinelibrary.wiley.com/doi/full/10.1002/bimj.201500007